Eutectic system: Eutectic phase transition

 This type of reaction is an invariant reaction, because it is in thermal equilibrium; another way to define this is the change in Gibbs free energy equals zero.
 Tangibly, this means the liquid and two solid solutions all coexist at the same time and are in chemical equilibrium.
 There is also a thermal arrest for the duration of the phase change during which the temperature of the system does not change.

 The resulting solid macrostructure from a eutectic reaction depends on a few factors, with the most important factor being how the two solid solutions nucleate and grow.
 The most common structure is a lamellar structure, but other possible structures include rodlike, globular, and acicular.
+Besides, a vermicular microstructure has been observed in a high-entropy alloy.

 Non-eutectic compositions

 Compositions of eutectic systems that are not at the eutectic point can be classified as hypoeutectic or hypereutectic: